Saint Patrick’s Day March 17th 2020

 All you have to do is contact us as mentioned above as soon as you have placed your order for rings via this website.
 We will need your name and address and order number.

-Your Free Gift will be posted from Thailand so please allow around 14 days for delivery to most countries.
+Your Free Gift will be posted from the UK via Royal Mail 1st Class post.
+Please allow around 14 days for delivery to other countries.